FRSICL: LLM-Enabled In-Context Learning Flight Resource Allocation for Fresh Data Collection in UAV-Assisted Wildfire Monitoring: Related Work

 \section{Related Work}

-Several recent studies have explored the use of LLM-enabled ICL for network optimization in UAV and wireless communication scenarios.
-Emami et al.\cite{emami2025ll} propose an ICL-based approach to minimize packet loss in SAR missions by optimizing the data collection schedule based on channel conditions, battery level, and queue length.
-In related work, Emami et al.\cite{emami2025pr} demonstrate the use of LLM-enabled ICL to optimize UAV operations, including trajectory planning and adaptive velocity control for public safety applications.
-Similarly, Zhou et al.~\cite{zhou2024large2} apply ICL to base station power control, effectively handling mixed state spaces without model retraining.
+Several recent studies have investigated the use of LLM-enabled ICL for network optimization in UAV and wireless communication scenarios.
+Emami \textit{et~al}.~\cite{emami2025ll} propose an ICL-based approach to minimize packet loss in SAR missions by optimizing the data collection schedule based on channel conditions, battery level, and queue length.
+Similarly, Zhou \textit{et~al}.~\cite{zhou2024large2} Apply ICL to base station power control, effectively handling mixed state spaces without model retraining.